 All of these questions will help guide you towards finding the right person to marry you, the perfect location and the ideal look for your ceremony.

-Step 3: The Legality of Eloping in Hawai'i
+Step 3: Understand the Legality of Eloping in Hawaii

-Every state has different requirements for applying for and receiving a marriage license.
-The State of Hawai'i is simple in some ways, not so simple in others.
-In order to apply for your marriage license, you'll need an ID - state issued or passport works - and a copy of a divorce decree if either you or your honey have previously been married.
-You can begin this process online, but you'll still need to make an appointment to validate your information and obtain the physical copy of your marriage license.
+Every state has different requirements for applying for and receiving a marriage license, and the State of Hawaii is simple in some ways, but not-so-simple in others.
+In order to apply for your marriage license, you’ll need an ID – state issued or a passport works – and a copy of a divorce decree if either you or your partner have previously been married.
+You can begin this process online, but you’ll still need to make an appointment to validate your information and obtain the physical copy of your marriage license.

-Luckily, the state of Hawai'i does not require a waiting period nor a witness.
+Luckily, the state of Hawaii does not require a waiting period nor a witness (so if you’re planning on eloping alone, you don’t have to worry about finding a kind stranger to witness your big day).
 The total application fee is $65.

-It is crucial to receive your marriage license prior to attending your ceremony, otherwise your union will not be legally recognized as a marriage.
+It is crucial to receive your marriage license prior to attending your ceremony, otherwise your union will not be legally recognized as a marriage!
+Set an alert on your phone; write it down in your daily planner; do anything and everything you can do to remind yourself to bring your license!
 To make an appointment with an agent to receive your marriage license, please click here.